 An epitope predictor takes as input a peptide and returns an evaluation of its relative risk to bind MHC, typically as some form of predicted binding affinity or as a relative rank with respect to a distribution (see e.g., Wang+2008).
 The predictions are specific to the MHC allele, and while there are thousands of different alleles, due to their degeneracy in peptide binding, a relatively small representative set can be used to capture population diversity (e.g., Southwood+1998, Greenbaum+2011, Paul+2015).
 The core unit of MHC-II binding is 9 amino acids, defined by the MHC-II groove and the pockets in which is accommodates peptide side chains.
 The overhanging amino acids can also contribute.
 Some epitope predictors focus on just the core 9mer, while others use longer peptides (15mers) in order to capture overhangs as well as capture the combined effect of multiple binding frames/registers as the core 9mer slides up and down the groove.

 Since epitope content is repeatedly evaluated during the course of design (for multiple peptides for each proposed mutation), mhc_epitope must be efficient in its use of epitope prediction.
 One way to do this is with a position-specific scoring matrix, e.g., the pocket profile method Propred (Singh+2001) which was based on TEPITOPE (Sturniolo+1999).
 The current implementation includes the Southwood+1998 representative set of Propred matrices, downloaded from the Propred site courtesy of Dr. Raghava.
 Another way to enable efficient epitope prediction within the design loop, even when an external stand-alone program must be invoked, is to precompute and cache predictions.
 The current implementation supports this by using a sqlite database of predicted epitopes, which can be precomputed (e.g., using NetMHCII (Jensen+2018)) using python scripts described below.
-There are also plans to incorporate the SVM method previously developed by (King+2014) for Rosetta-based deimmunization.
+The SVM method previously developed by (King+2014) for Rosetta-based deimmunization is also available, though the currently available SVMs are a bit slow to use in the context of the packer.
+It is still very reasonable, from a speed perspective, to use the SVM-based predictor with mhc_epitope during scoring.

 The mhc_epitope scoreterm itself is unpublished for the time being.
 If you make use of it, please check back here to see if the paper has been published.